golang/dep/README.md

 `dep init` will do the following:

 1. Look for [existing dependency management files](docs/FAQ.md#what-external-tools-are-supported) to convert
+1. Check if your dependencies use dep
+1. Identify your dependencies
-1. Back up your existing `vendor/` directory to `_vendor-TIMESTAMP/`
+1. Back up your existing `vendor/` directory (if you have one) to `_vendor-TIMESTAMP/`
+1. Pick the highest compatible version for each dependency
 1. Generate [`Gopkg.toml`](Gopkg.toml.md) ("manifest") and `Gopkg.lock` files
+1. Install the dependencies in `vendor/`

 ### Day-to-day workflows